 Missouri has two types of speeding laws: a "basic speeding law" and "absolute limits."
 This article explains the differences between the two and the consequences of a speeding violation.

 Missouri's basic speeding law requires all motorists to drive "at a rate of speed so as not to endanger the property of another or the life or limb of any person."

 In other words, motorists must always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, 55 miles per hour might be safe on a bright, sunny day.
 But if it's dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.

 Unsafe driving could also lead to a careless and imprudent driving conviction.

-There is no trick to how Missouri's absolute speed limits work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
+There is no trick to how Missouri's absolute speed limits (also called "maximum speed limits") work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
 Missouri's absolute speed limits include: